-The purified and refined calomel tablets that are nauscaless, safe and sure.
-Medicinal virtues retained and improved.
-Sold only in sealed packages.
+The purified and refined calomel tablets that are caless, safe and sure Medicinal virtues retained and improved.
+Sold only in scaled packages.
 Price 35c.
-"ONLY ONE THING BREAKS MY COLD!
+BREAKS MY COLD!

 "That's Dr. King's New Discovery for fifty years a cold-breaker" TOTHING but sustained quality and unfailing effectiveness can arouse such enthusiasm.
-Noth-ing but sure relief from stubborn old colds and onrushing new ones, grippe, throat-tearing coughs, and croup could have made Dr. King's New Discovery the nationally popular and standard remedy it is today.
+Nothing but sure relief from stubborn old colds and onrushing new ones, grippe, throat-tearing coughs, and croup could have made Dr. King's New Discovery the nationally popular and standard remedy it is today.
 Fifty years old and always reliable.
 Good for the whole family.
 A bottle in the medicine cabinet means a short-lived cold or cough.
-60c. and \$1.20.
+60c, and \$1.20.
 All druggists.
 Give it a trial.
-Regular Bowels Is Health Bowels that move spasmodically-free one day and stubborn the next-should be healthfully regulated by Dr. King's New Life Pills.
-In this way you keep the impurities of waste mat-ter from circulating through the sys-tem by cleansing the bowels thoroughly and promoting the proper flow of Mild, comfortable, yet always relia-ble, Dr. King's New Life Pills work with precision without the constipation results of violent purgatives.
-25c. as usual at all druggists.
+Regular Bowels Is Health Bowels that move spasmodicallyfree one day and stubborn the next-should be healthfully regulated by Dr. King's New Life Pills.
+In this way you keep the impurities of waste matter from circulating through the sys-tem by cleansing the bowels thorough-ly and promoting the proper flow of Mild, comfortable, yet always reliable, Dr. King's New Life Pills work with precision without the constipation results of violent purgatives, 25c. as usual at all druggists.
 ACHES AND PAINS QUICKLY RELIEVED You'll find Sloan's Liniment softens the severe rheumatic ache Put it on freely.
-Don't rub it in.
-Just let it penetrate naturally.
+Don't rub it in. just let it penetrate naturally.
 What a sense of soothing relief soon follows!
 External aches, stiffness, soreness, cramped muscles, strained sinews, back "cricks"-those ailments can't fight off the relieving qualities of Sloan's Liniment.
 Clean, convenient, economical.
 35c, 70c, \$1.40.